Cheap group travel insurance

 Can I add friends to my group travel policy after my cover has started?

-If someone else wants to tag along, some providers will let you add people on to your group policy before the start of your trip.
-That’s as long as you’re still within the maximum number of people allowed on one policy, and it’s likely to affect the price.
+If someone else wants to tag along, some insurance providers let you add people to your group policy before your trip begins.
+That’s as long as you’re within the maximum number of people allowed on the policy.
+You may also find it affects the price.

 Looking for a quote?